hhlim333/Readability-Assessment-with-Ordinal-Log-Loss/README.md

 19th Workshop on Innovative Use of NLP for Building Educational Applications

 ## Abstract
-Automatic Readability Assessment (ARA) pre- dicts the level of difficulty of a text, e.g. at Grade 1 to Grade 12.
-ARA is an ordinal clas- sification task since the predicted levels fol- low an underlying order, from easy to diffi- cult.
-However, most neural ARA models ig- nore the distance between the gold level and predicted level, treating all levels as indepen- dent labels.
+Automatic Readability Assessment (ARA) predicts the level of difficulty of a text, e.g. at Grade 1 to Grade 12.
+ARA is an ordinal classification task since the predicted levels follow an underlying order, from easy to difficult.
+However, most neural ARA models ignore the distance between the gold level and predicted level, treating all levels as independent labels.
 This paper investigates whether distance-sensitive loss functions can improve ARA performance.
-We evaluate a variety of loss functions on neural ARA models, and show that ordinal log-loss can produce statisti- cally significant improvement over the standard cross-entropy loss in terms of adjacent accuracy in a majority of our datasets.
+We evaluate a variety of loss functions on neural ARA models, and show that ordinal log-loss can produce statistically significant improvement over the standard cross-entropy loss in terms of adjacent accuracy in a majority of our datasets.

 ## Tools
 scikit-learn==0.24.1<br>